freakynit/mock-openai-server/README.md

 ### Installation
 1. Clone and do `npm i`
 2. Install ffmpeg binary separately if audio endpoints are not working (should not be needed though).
-3. Set api base (and optionally api key) in your client apps or openai SDK's to: `http://localhost:8080/v1`
+3. Start server: `node src/server.js` or `npm run server`
-4. Checkout `src/examples.js` for example usages of all supported endpoints (start looking from bottom of the file).
+4. Set api base (and optionally api key) in your client apps or openai SDK's to: `http://localhost:8080/v1` 5Checkout `src/examples.js` for example usages of all supported endpoints (start looking from bottom of the file).

 ### Understanding config.yaml
 This configuration file defines server settings, model configurations, and supported functionalities for text, image, audio, and embeddings.